NicolaiBondarenco/NicolaiBondarenco/README.md

 ### ___Hi there 👋___

 ___My name is Niсolai Bondarenсo.
-I'm 25 years old and I'm a FRONT-END DEVELOPER (React JS).
-My commercial experience is 1 year on React, and I study React-Native on my own (there are examples of my work on GitHub) and Node JS Express.
-During my commercial experience, I have implemented routing, forms of collecting user information for identification.
-Sending/requesting data to the Back End.
-Forms for registration, user login.
-Drop-down windows, as well as displaying the loader while waiting for an asynchronous response.
-	Developed several own projects using new ES6 standards, an updated version of Redux - “Redux Toolkit” for storing global state.
-Interacted with the Backend RESTful API to display data, generate orders and search for the right products.
-Thanks to the use of adaptive layout, projects can be used on all devices.___
+I'm 28 years old and I'm a FRONT-END DEVELOPER (React JS).
+More than two years in FrontEnd development.
+I worked for a year in BPay (Moldova payment system).
+And for a year and a half I have been working in Technology Oriented.
+I led project from scratch, participated in writing a custom UI library, playwright tests.___

 ____